ministryofjustice/data-platform-firebreak-python-api/docs/architecture.md

 We are operating under the assumption that we want to maintain control over our metadata store, rather than tightly coupling it to our choice of data catalogue.

-Previously we have been using an S3 bucket & JSON as the metadata store, but S3 is not designed to function as a database, and we think switching to a database would make create/read/update/delete operations simpler.
+Previously we have been using an S3 bucket & JSON as the metadata store.
+S3 is not designed to function as a database, and we think switching to a database would make CRUD operations (Create / Read / Update / Delete) simpler.

 We may also want to run ad-hoc statistics queries or visualise the health of the platform on a dashboard, which we can't do directly with S3.

 We decided to use PostgreSQL because it's Open Source and supports SQL.
 We can use any SQL ORM to simplify the persistence code.